A423 Kennington improvements programme

 In February 2023 we submitted a planning application that was informed by the feedback we received.

-The planning committee hoped to reach a decision in June 2024, but due to the complex nature of this project, more information was requested, and more time allowed to consider all relevant detail.
+The planning committee hoped to reach a decision in June, but due to the complexities of this project additional information has been requested and more time has been allowed to consider all relevant information.
+We now expect a decision in early 2024.

 How it is being funded